 The Company used the remaining net proceeds of the offering of the New Notes to pay on September 19, 2012 a special, one-time cash dividend.
 Actual dividends paid totaled approximately \$244.4 million, representing \$7.00 per share paid on 34,911,455 outstanding shares of Common Stock of the Company.
-Dividends on 232,431 outstanding shares of non-vested common stock totaling approximately \$1.5 million, net of estimated forfeitures, are to be paid upon vesting of those shares pursuant to their respective stock awards' terms and conditions.
+Dividends on 232,431 outstanding shares of non-vested common stock at the dividend declaration date totaling approximately \$1.5 million, net of forfeitures, were subsequently paid in 2013 upon vesting of those shares pursuant to their respective stock awards' terms and conditions and in 2014 as noted above on page 21 in "Dividends".